ROSWELL

 He asks too many questions.

 Valenti smiles, knowing how much that would bother his taciturn friend.
-Then a look of concern crosses his face.
+Then a look of concern

 Cut to:

-41 INT.
-CRASHDOWN CAFÉ - KITCHEN - 15 MINUTES LATER
+INT.
+CRASHDOWN CAFÉ - KITCHEN - 15

 Michael, is sweeping the kitchen floor when he notices the clock on the wall--5:45.